-Introduction1 Section 1 - Overview of IDEA Read this section if your child has been diagnosed with CDM and is between 0-2 years of age.
-Section 3 - Ages 3-4: Transition to Preschool Section 4 $-$ Ages 3-12: Developing the Individualized Education Program (IEP) 21 Read this section when your child has an IFSP and is older than 2 years of age.
+Introduction1 Section 1 - Overview of IDEA Section 2 - Ages 0-2: The Individualized Family Service Plan (IFSP) for Children with Congenital Myotonic Dystrophy Section 3 - Ages 3-4: Transition to Preschool Section 4 $-$ Ages 3-12: Developing the Individualized Education Program (IEP) 21 Read this section when your child has an IFSP and is older than 2 years of age.
 Section 5 - Ages 4-5: Transition from Preschool to Kindergarten Section 6 - Ages 6-10: Transition from Kindergarten to the Early Grades 36 Read this section when your child has already had an evaluation and will be transitioning to the early grades.
 Section 7 - Ages 11-14: Transition from Elementary to Middle School 41 Read this section when your child has already had an evaluation and will be transitioning to middle school.
-Section 8 - Ages 15-22: Transition from Middle to High School Section 9 - Ages 18-22: Transition from High School to Postsecondary Education or Vocational Rehabilitation Section 10 - Ages 3-21: Individuals with Disabilities Education Act (IDEA) Evaluation and Eligibility.
+Section 8 - Ages 15-22: Transition from Middle to High School Section 9 - Ages 18-22: Transition from High School to Postsecondary Education or Vocational Rehabilitation Read this section when your child has already had an evaluation and will be transitioning to postsecondary education or out of high school.
+Section 10 - Ages 3-21: Individuals with Disabilities Education Act (IDEA) Evaluation and Eligibility.